 Christopher P. Manfredi and James B. Kelly, “Six Degrees of Dialogue: A Response to Hogg and Bushell,” Osgoode Hall Law Journal 37:3 (1999), 513-527.

-Janet L. Hiebert and James B. Kelly, "Dialogue Theory meets Parliamentary Democracy: a little less conversation, a little more action please,' in Rosalind Dixon, Geoff Sigalet, and Gregoire Webber, eds., Constitutional Dialogue: Democracy, Rights, and Institutions.
-Cambridge: Cambridge University Press (under review).
+Janet L. Hiebert and James B. Kelly, "Intra-parliamentary dialogue in New Zealand and the United Kingdom: a little less conversation, a little more action please,' in Rosalind Dixon, Geoff Sigalet, and Gregoire Webber, eds., Constitutional Dialogue: Democracy, Rights, and Institutions.
+Cambridge: Cambridge University Press (forthcoming).

 James B. Kelly, "The Charter of the French Language and the Supreme Court of Canada: assessing whether constitutional design can influence policy outcomes," in Emmett Macfarlane, ed.
 Courts and the Constitution: Policy Impact.
-Toronto: University of Toronto Press (under review).
+Toronto: University of Toronto Press (forthcoming).

 James B. Kelly, "The Charter of Rights, the Supreme Court of Canada, and Public Policy," in Jonathan Craft and Amanda Clarke, eds., Issues in Canadian Governance.
-Toronto: Emond Montgomery Press (forthcoming).
+Toronto: Emond Publishing (forthcoming).

 Kate Puddister and James B. Kelly, "With or Without You: Quebec, the Conservative movement, and the Pursuit of Majority Government,"in J. P. Lewis and Joanna Everett, ends., The Blueprint: Conservative parties and their impact on Canadian Politics.
 Toronto: University of Toronto Press, 2017, pp. 150-171